Psychology for relationship anxiety

 Whether that involved overt trauma, inconsistent caregiving, emotional disconnection, or an environment where emotional needs weren't reliably met, early experiences shape how people learn to navigate relationships and protect themselves.

-Our clients tend to be reflective and motivated, and are often looking for a more substantive approach rather than a short-term intervention.
+My clients tend to be reflective and motivated, and are often looking for a more substantive approach rather than a short-term intervention.

 What to Expect